Endomorphisms of the Cohomology Algebra of the Even Orthogonal Grassmannian: Main Results

 $3) $\\

 $4) $ \\

 $5) $ \\

-Therefore, the matrix $H$ will have at least one row with all zeros, and hence it will be singular.
-We have seen that if $H$ is singular, then $H$ has to be the zero matrix.
+Therefore, the matrix $H$ has at least one row with all zeros, and hence $H$ is singular.
+We have already proved that if $H$ is singular, then $H$ is the zero matrix.
 (Note that this statement is valid for $\Q$ and $\R$.)
 Hence, $h$ is the zero endomorphism.

 \end{proof}